Skip to content

 Label Publisher

-URI dct_publisher_sm
+URI https://opengeometadata.org/ogm-aardvark/#publisher

 Obligation Suggested

-Multivalued true
+Multivalued True

 Entry Guidelines The suggested controlled vocabulary is the Library of Congress Name Authority File.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["ML InfoMap (Firm)"]
+Example Value ["ML InfoMap (Firm)"]

 Element Set DCMI